Bill On The Road

 Twelve Oaks Mansion from Gone with the Wind

 Known as the “Hollywood of the south”, Covington is located outside of metro Atlanta.
 It’s become a popular destination for fans who like to see behind the scenes of their favorite shows and movies.
-Some of the notable productions that have filmed in Covington include The Walking Dead, Vampire Diaries, Dukes of Hazard, In The Heat of the NIght, Sweet Magnolias, and My Cousin Vinny.
+Some of the notable productions that have filmed in Covington include The Walking Dead, Stranger Things, Vampire Diaries, Dukes of Hazard, In The Heat of the NIght, Sweet Magnolias, and My Cousin Vinny.
 For fans of Gone With The Wind, you can actually stay the night inside of the real Twelve Oaks mansion which inspired the plantation home in the classic 1939 film.
 Covington’s downtown square is super cool with great restaurants and local shops.
+Definitely add Covington on your list of road trips from Nashville.

 Travel Time: 4h 26m / 284 miles